rdpoor/mu/README.md

 ## changelog

+* 2014-04-29: step() now passes a frame counter (of type Tick) rather than a time (type MuTime).
+This permits sample-accurate calculations.
+Node::streamDuration() returns value in frames rather than time, Looper::set/getLoopDuration is also in frames.
+Renamed Player's sampleRate to frameRate.  mune08 tests the chain of TestStream => ValidatorStream => NrtPlayer.

 * 2014-04-29: Renamed Transport to Player, now a virtual superclass, with sub-classes RtPlayer and NrtPlayer.
 Flushed SampleBuffer since C++ semantics won't let me overload a non-virtual library class.